balladeer/effective-enigma/burrow/content/02_development.md

 They sold trips to far-away systems and fancy drinks in fancy bottles.
 Flashing lights and fancy signs teased money out of the pockets of visitors.

-I walked near the outer edge of the hall with other Kihǔ, a convention that kept the faster humans, with their muscle-filled legs as tall as me, near the center of traffic, where they could flow by without disturbing the rest of us.
+I walked near the outer edge of the hall with other Kihû, a convention that kept the faster humans, with their muscle-filled legs as tall as me, near the center of traffic, where they could flow by without disturbing the rest of us.

 Only residents were allowed into the Burrow proper, and that's where I was headed.
 Ágdá should have finished her own shift in one of the Shipyard's restaurants a couple hours ago; she had found a new way into the restricted tunnels a few days ago and we were eager to go exploring.